 How Do You Open a Student Savings Account?

-Opening a savings account is relatively easy.
+Opening a savings account for college students is relatively easy.
 First, you may have to decide whether you plan to open one in person or online.
-If the bank is regional and near the college, you may have to open it online if you don't live close enough.
+If the bank is regional and near the college, you may have to open it online if you don’t live close enough.
 The participating bank may request a range of identifying information and documentation.
 Here are some of the standard requirements:

 - 1 or 2 types of state issued identification (driver’s license, passport, etc.)